A Video Legalizer For The Most Popular NLE Platforms!

 From now (July 2015) until IBC (early September 2105) the EyeHeight legalization plug-in is free and has no restrictions!
 After that, you can license the plug-in for 50% off!

 So what better time to show off this pretty cool plug-in and share my thoughts.

 When I originally posted this Insight my understanding was that if you grabbed the plug-in before September 2015 it was yours to use forever – for free.

 Turns out this is not correct and my mistake.

-For the entire summer, you do get access the legalizer package for free & unrestricted UNTIL September 2015 – which is substantial trial period.
-While the normal demo only lets you render a few min of video this unrestricted (extended trial) version has no such limitations.
+For the entire summer, you do get access to the legalizer package for free & unrestricted UNTIL September 2015 – which is a substantial trial period.
+While the normal demo only lets you render a few mins of video this unrestricted (extended trial) version has no such limitations.
 So get legalizing!

 In September, you’ll have to license the plug-in but EyeHeight is offering a substantial 50% discount to do that.

 I’ve updated the movie below to reflect this updated/corrected information.

 3 Plug-ins In One